linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/Diamond/Basis Trades and Treasury Market Illiquidity.md

 Treasury market illiquidity in March placed severe stress

-- n hedge fund basis traders.
+on hedge fund basis traders.
 Media articles published in the week of March 17 indicate that several relative value hedge funds experienced serious stress associated with the basis trade.
 [12] These losses were driven by margin